sanjeevkomma/Spring-Boot/Microservices/course/HTTPD.md

 # To Read
 * In general, httpd should not be invoked directly, but rather should be invoked as either of below
-1. apachectl / systemctl on Unix-based systems
+1. apachectl or systemctl on Unix-based systems
 2. as a service on Windows NT, 2000 and XP
 3. as a console application on Windows 9x and ME